 Maternal alloimmunization and HDFN affect women and babies around the world and have devastating consequences for patients and their families.
 Since the disease is somewhat rare, many providers have limited experience treating the disease and women who are facing a new diagnosis often have trouble finding accurate, up to date information on the disorder.
 As a result, many patients do not receive adequate monitoring or treatment during and after their pregnancies.
 If improperly managed, HDFN can lead to significant fetal and neonatal morbidity and mortality from cardiac failure, effusions and ascites, a condition known as hydrops fetalis or fetal hydrops.
 Risk continues for affected infants after birth, especially those who do not receive the right medical care, since HDFN can lead to hyperbilirubinemia, kernicterus, anemia, brain damage and infant death.

 Our mission is to prevent any harm, stillbirth or infant death caused by Alloimmunization (also called Isoimmunization) and Hemolytic Disease of the Fetus and Newborn (HDFN).
 We are dedicated to providing patient advocacy, support, and education while promoting research and improving healthcare practices for the condition.
-Currently, the only known organization founded to offer resources and support to alloimmunized women and HDFN patients is the Allo Hope Foundation.
+Currently, the only known organization founded to offer resources and support geared specifically towards alloimmunized women and HDFN patients is the Allo Hope Foundation.

 Parents often feel isolated and scared as they try to understand what the implications of the disease are.
 Some women find themselves educating their doctors and bearing the responsibility of convincing the medical staff to provide the right tests, monitoring, and treatments.
 In low income countries many of the basic medical necessities such as anti-D prophylaxis (Rhogam), intrauterine blood transfusions and phototherapy lights are not available.
 Alloimmunization and HDFN also affect the patients’ families, causing anxiety and emotional stress during and after pregnancy, often limiting their choice to add children to their families in the future.
 It can also take a huge toll financially on the families dealing with the disease since the treatments can be very expensive and families often have to travel or relocate in order to find adequate medical care.